jzerbe/jzerbe.github.com/_posts/2014-12-24-death-valley-national-park-1.md

 Accommodations met expectations.
 WiFi was good.
 Communal pool area hot-tub had some windblown grit; it was very windy after all!

-The Dennys NE on Main St/Hwy 95 inside the _StageCoach Hotel & Casino_ was
-decent enough for a Christmas Eve; our server was way overwhelmed with tables.
+The Dennys as you head NE on Main St/Hwy 95 inside the smokey _StageCoach Hotel & Casino_ was decent enough for a Christmas Eve; our server was way overwhelmed with tables.
 Picked up milk and cereal at the Rebel 74 (gas/kwiky mart) but, did not play the slots.
 I like guaranteed winning.